Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 What is catamenial anaphylaxis?

 Catamenial anaphylaxis is a rare condition where severe allergic reactions, including anaphylaxis, occur in a cyclical pattern linked to the menstrual cycle.
 It is most commonly associated with the luteal or menstrual phase and may involve sensitivity to the body's own progesterone.
+If suspected, it should be assessed by an appropriate healthcare professional.

 Can your period really make allergies worse?

 Yes, hormonal fluctuations during the menstrual cycle can influence immune function and mast cell behaviour.
 Many individuals with existing allergies notice that symptoms such as hives, hay fever, or food sensitivities may intensify during the premenstrual or menstrual phase.
+This is a recognised phenomenon in allergy research.

 What blood tests are useful for period-related allergy flare-ups?